MindscapeHQ/raygun4cfml/README.md

 Raygun.io API client for CFML.

-Current Version: 1.1.0 (Jan 2 2016)
+Current Version: 1.2.0 (Jun 8 2021)

 Dependencies:

-- Testbox 2 (for running unit and BDD tests only)
+- Testbox (for running unit and BDD tests only)

 ## Library organisation

 /src contains the source code.
 The package structure is nz.co.ventego-creative.co.nz.raygun4cfml but the library's components themselves are independent of the package path.
 Therefore you can use the library in multiple ways:

-Put the content of /src into your webroot and instantiate RaygunClient through something like the following:
+- Put the content of /src into your webroot and instantiate RaygunClient through something like the following:

     raygun = createObject("component","nz.co.ventego-creative.raygun4cfml.RaygunClient").init(
         apiKey = "YOURAPIKEYHERE"
     );

-Put the contents of /src into any other place of your choice and create a mapping to /nz in your server administrator or through code and then use the instantiation code as above.
+- Put the contents of /src into any other place of your choice and create a mapping to /nz in your server administrator or through code and then use the instantiation code as above.

-Put the contents of the raygun4cfml into a place of your choice where your CFML has some sort of a mapping pointing towards and and just instantiate RaygunClient like this:
+- Put the contents of the raygun4cfml into a place of your choice where your CFML has some sort of a mapping pointing towards and and just instantiate RaygunClient like this:

     raygun = createObject("component","RaygunClient").init(
         apiKey = "YOURAPIKEYHERE"